Key Issues (Materiality)

 STEP03

-(identification of materiality) - Judge the importance of the issues picked up in Step 2 based on the relationship with stakeholders, degree of impact, etc. As a result, we identified five material issues that should be addressed.
+(Identifying materiality) - Based on the issues identified in Step 2, their importance is determined based on factors such as the relationship with stakeholders and the degree of impact.
+As a result, we identified five material issues that we should focus on.

 -